RoshnaVakkeel/be-inspired-drf-api/README.md

 The Profile model serializer adds additional fields when a model instance that is returned by the API:
 - is_owner: Whether the user making the request is the owner

+Django generics API views were used for Profile model:

+- ListAPIView enables:
+	- Users to retrieve a list of Profiles
+- RetrieveUpdateAPIView enables:
+	- Users to obtain a single Profile instance
+	- Users to update a single Profile instance (if they own it)

 Then generate a view to render in 'views.py' file and create and wire up 'urls.py' in the respective directory.
 Then in 'urls.py' of project directory, for Class-based views
 - Add a URL to urlpatterns:  path('', Home.as_view(), name='home')